SivaPrasath26/aws-data-pipelines/phase-2-ingestion/notes/kinesis.md

 ### Summary

-* A managed, real-time streaming service for ingesting large amounts of time-ordered data.
+* A managed, real-time streaming service for ingesting large amounts of time -ordered data.
 * Ideal for logs, events, telemetry, and clickstreams.

 ---